MetPX/sarracenia/doc/sr_config.7.rst

 - **to** <cluster>,<cluster>,<cluster>... destination pumps targetted by injectors.

 Components which inject data into a network (sr_post, sr_poll, sr_watch) need to set 'to' addresses for all data injected.
-Components which transfer data between bumps, such as sr_sarra and sr_sender, interpret *cluster, cluster_aliases*, and *gateway_for*, such that products which are not meant for the destination cluster are not transferred.
+Components which transfer data between pumps, such as sr_sarra and sr_sender, interpret *cluster, cluster_aliases*, and *gateway_for*, such that products which are not meant for the destination cluster are not transferred.